Neville Bonner Bridge

 Up to 10,000 people are expected to use the bridge every day.
 Cyclists will not be permitted to use the bridge.
+The cost of the bridge's construction was estimated in 2019 to be around $100 million.
+This cost was paid by the Destination Brisbane Consortium, with ownership subsequently transferred to the Queensland Government upon its completion.
+Prior to the official opening in 2024, a preview event for approximately 500 pedestrians was held on 2 September 2023.

 History

 The bridge is part of the Queen's Wharf development in the Brisbane central business district.
 Construction on the bridge had begun by March 2020.
 During construction in June 2021, the Riverside Expressway was partially closed so that pieces of the bridge could be placed above the road.
 Close to the banks piles were dug 30 metres into the ground to support the structure, while in the river a depth of 35 metres was reached.
 The final 10-metre, 20-tonne span was placed on the morning of 27 February 2023.